SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 I just want to make that enable, that is: Creating the project under the VM

-Guest VM Debian, and share the project with Host MacOS, edit and change code
+Guest VM Debian, and share the project with Host macOS, edit and change code

-under the project in Host MacOS, and run the project in the Guest VM Debian.
+under the project in Host macOS, and run the project in the Guest VM Debian.

 What's the status of the plan?
 Guest VM Debian do successfully access the Samba

-server on the Host MacOS via "smb://host.macos.ip.address:139/" or
+server on the Host macOS via "smb://host.macos.ip.address:139/" or

 "smb://host.macos.ip.address:445/" or "smb://host.macos.ip.address/", that

-means creating the project under Host MacoS,
+means creating the project under Host macOS,

 editing and changing the code under Guest VM Debian via sharing folder from Host

-MacOS using "host.macos.ip.address:port".
-But I need Host MacOS to access the
+macOS using "host.macos.ip.address:port".
+But I need Host macOS to access the

 Samba server under VM Debian, that do not work until now!